 In 1939, the leaders of Tarrant County lobbied the State Legislature for the creation of a County Purchasing Agent to centralize purchasing activities outside the political realm of Commissioners Court.
 On April 13, 1939, the House and Senate unanimously passed S.B.
 429 establishing such a position with appointing authority vested in the Board of District Judges and County Judge.
 In May, 1939, the Tarrant County District Judges and County Judge appointed J.M.
 (Star) Williams as the first County Purchasing Agent in the State of Texas.

 In 1992, the appointing authority for some counties was changed to 3 District Judges and 2 members of Commissioners Court.

 In order to do the best possible job for the citizens of Tarrant County, Texas, an exchange of ideas and techniques related to purchasing, administration, and management is essential.
-Therefore, we hold membership in the National Purchasing Institute (NPI), the Institute for Supply Management (ISM), Texas Public Purchasing Association (TxPPA), and Public Purchasing Association of North Central Texas (PPANCT).
-We are proud to announce that the Tarrant County Purchasing Department has received the prestigious NPI Excellence in Procurement Award for the past 14 years, 1998-2011.
+Therefore, we hold membership in the National Procurement Institute (NPI), the Institute for Supply Management (ISM), Texas Public Purchasing Association (TxPPA), and Public Purchasing Association of North Central Texas (PPANCT).
+We are proud to announce that the Tarrant County Purchasing Department has received the prestigious NPI Excellence in Procurement Award for the past 15 years, 1998-2013.